Division of Math & Science

 The Coordinated Engineering Program offers an Associates in Engineering Sciences (AES) degree in both Face to Face and Hybrid learning models.

-The Math, Science, and Health Professions’ mission is to empower individuals with the skills and knowledge essential to excel in the fields of science, engineering, and health.
-Guided by knowledge and compassion, MSHP fosters a dynamic learning environment that promotes curiosity, critical thinking, and innovation.
+The Math, Science mission is to empower individuals with the skills and knowledge essential to excel in the fields of science, engineering, and health.
+Guided by knowledge and compassion, MS fosters a dynamic learning environment that promotes curiosity, critical thinking, and innovation.
 Our goal is to inspire the next generation of professionals who will contribute to advancing the science, engineering, and health disciplines and positively impact our community’s well-being.

 • Educational Excellence: Strive for academic excellence by providing rigorous and inclusive education that equips students with a deep understanding of mathematics, science, and health-related subjects.